by Dr Louise Santhanam, General Practitioner

 - Uk Infant Feeding Survey 2010

-- Public Health England: Breastfeeding Statistics (6-8 weeks continuation data)
+- Gov UK/Public Health England: Breastfeeding Statistics (6-8 weeks continuation data)

-- Unicef UK Baby Friendly Initiative: What is Baby Friendly?
+- Unicef UK Baby Friendly Initiative: About Baby Friendly

 - 1: make up only 1 feed at a time, 2: making feeds within 30 mins of water boiling, 3: adding water to the bottle before the powder (see ref 13 below)